 Premium bonds, those that sell for a price above par value, have a coupon rate that is above that of current market yields.
 The premium paid at the time of purchase is recouped through higher coupon payments which make these bonds potentially more defensive against a possible rise in interest rates.
 Historically, these bonds have also offered higher yields that those that trade closer to par or at a discount.
 The investor receives high current cash flows and these securities are therefore potentially less sensitive to price changes due to interest rate moves.
 All other variables being equal, bonds with higher coupons should be less price sensitive than those with lower coupons.
-Price sensitivity to changes in interest rates is referred to as duration, where a duration of 3.00 would result in a 3.00% gain (loss) in principal if interest rates declined (increased) by 100 basis points (1.00%).
+Price sensitivity to changes in interest rates is referred to as duration, where a duration of 3.00 would result in approximately a 3.00% loss (gain) in principal if interest rates increased (declined) by 100 basis points (1.00%).

 Three important benefits of premium bonds are:

 Let’s look at a basic theoretical example to help clarify the defensive nature of premium bonds.
-We’ll assume that the interest rate for 10-years is at 5.00%, thus a bond with 10 years to maturity and a coupon of 7.00% would be priced at 115.59.
-A similar maturity bond with a 4.00% coupon, lower than the current market rate, would be priced at a discount to par at 92.21.
-It should be noted that the premium bond has a lower duration than the discount bond as it returns more money in the form of coupon income than its counterpart.
-To illustrate the effects on total return for each bond, let’s assume that interest rates go up by 100 basis points (1.00%) 1 year into the holding period.
-Should this occur, the discount bond would have a total return of -2.08%, while the premium bond would return -1.42% for the same 1 year period.
+We’ll assume that the interest rate for 10-years is at 2.37%, thus a bond with 10 years to maturity and a coupon of 6.125% would be priced at 132.08.
+A similar maturity bond with a 2.25% coupon, lower than the current market rate, would be priced at a discount or $98.86.
+It should be noted that the premium bond has a lower duration (7.6) than the discount bond (8.5) as it returns more money in the form of coupon cash flow than its counterpart.
+To illustrate the effects on the price for each bond, let’s assume that interest rates go up by 100 basis points (1.00%) 1 year into the holding period.
+Should this occur, the discount bond would lose 8.11% in price ($90.93 from $98.96) lose only 7.23% in price ($122.52 from $132.08).

 Another type of premium bond, “cushion bonds”, are callable bonds that trade at a premium and often offer higher yields than their non-callable counterparts.
 They do this to compensate an investor for the potential of a call.
 In a rising interest rate environment when the potential of a call typically diminishes, these bonds also provide a bit of cushion as they tend to remain relatively stable and depreciate less in price than comparable non-callable bonds with lower coupons.
 However, after the non-call period, lower interest rates will most likely trigger the call which is at the issuer’s option.
 Consequently, the investor may be faced with the loss of a higher coupon, and be subject to reinvestment risk.